-The capacity can be increased somewhat if the quality of the final product is not critical, but refer to the individual flaking charts for each type of product to find a general guide line for product qualities and conditioning requirements.
+The capacity can be increased somewhat if the quality of the final product is not critical, but refer to the individual product charts to find a general guide line for product qualities and conditioning requirements.

-The gap setting for flaking mills are variable depending on the desired flake thinness and this too will affect the mills capacity.
+The gap setting for Flaking Mills are variable depending on the desired flake thinness and this too will affect the mills capacity.
 As a general rule of thumb, the rolls are set farther apart when rolling corn because of the larger kernel size and closer together for small grains.
 You will need to fine-tune this adjustment after achieving proper conditioning of the product and then adjust the mills spring and hydraulic pressures to maintain the gap setting desired.